ruslanguba/Primal-Flame-Team1/README.md

 # Primal Flame

-Atmospheric 2D platformer with puzzle elements, created as an educational Unity project.
+Atmospheric 2D platformer with puzzle elements, created as a team project during a game development hackathon.

 ## 🎮 About the Game
 Primal Flame is a story-driven 2D platformer set in a mystical prehistoric world.
 The player takes the role of a young shaman apprentice who must carry a sacred flame through dangerous lands filled with traps, wild creatures, and environmental puzzles.

 Fire is not only a narrative element, but also a core gameplay mechanic used to interact with the environment and solve puzzles.

+## 👥 Development Info
+- Developed during a game development hackathon
+- Team project (students)
+- Development time: **1 month**

 ## 🛠️ Technologies
 - Unity